edxco/conference-website/README.md

 - Twitter: [@lalo_nbc](https://twitter.com/lalo_nbc)
 - Linkedin: [linkedin](https://www.linkedin.com/in/eduardo-n-baeza/)

-## 🤝 Contributing
+## Acknowledgment

-Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](issues/).
+- Layout design by Cindy Shin (https://www.behance.net/gallery/29845175/CC-Global-Summit-2015]

 ## Show your support

 Give a ⭐️ if you like this project!

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!

+Feel free to check the [issues page](issues/).

 Start by:

 Forking the project